Kill Command in Linux

 6263 6199 6142 6076

-Once you know the processes numbers, you can terminate all of them by sending the
+Once you know the processes numbers, you can kill all of them by sending the

-Instead of searching for PIDs and then terminating the processes, you can combine the above commands into one:
+Instead of searching for PIDs and then killing the processes, you can combine the above commands into one:

 kill -9 $(pidof firefox)